 on the site, the locals living nearby were curious as to what was going on.
 A meeting was held by interested parties and very soon the birds were tweeting and the bees were buzzing with the news that it was going to be a Fairy Garden.

-Magnificent luxury fairy house donated to the Mill Road Fairy Garden by Will Fogerty, Fear na Coillte, carved from a Yew tree from Carmel & Denis Daly's garden.
+This magnificent luxury fairy house was donated to the Mill Road Fairy Garden by Will Fogerty, Fear na Coillte,

 To the amazement of the Fairies and Elves in August 2016, this big bald giant head arrived in the Fairy Garden, in September it got big eyes in order to keep an eye on all the comings and goings in the Fairy Garden.
 As time went on it grew a fine head of green hair.

 Now it was time to give this big head a name, so the Fairies and Elves sent out a request on their Facebook page, asking children to name the green giant head.
 Of course the names came flooding in, names like Humfrey, Gooper, Foster, Bumpy, Peek, Freddy, Flumps, Milo, Chester, Elliot, Paul, Sheldon, Grover, Sod, Duddkes, Millie, Gabo and Olaf to name but a few.
 Dugie proved to be the most popular name.

 At times Dugies hair gets a bit unruly so the guys from Limerick Civic Trust very kindly help out by giving him a hair cut.
 Eventually Dugie's head got very sore from being trampled on, so the Fairies and Elves had to put up the following sign:-

 MY NAME IS DUGIE.
 PLEASE DO NOT CLIMB ON MY HEAD.
 THANK YOU.

 Exquisite wood sculpture sign, very kindly donated to The Mill Road Fairy Garden by Pat Lawless.